-ServiceNet is widely recognized for the high quality of residential services we provide, in our attractive single-family group homes for individuals with developmental disabilities or autism.
+ServiceNet has become widely recognized for the high quality of service we provide in our attractive residences for individuals with brain injuries.

 In addition to these group residences, we provide several supported apartments and shared living options throughout the community.